 As electronic health records are easier to store and access, which means that complete, up-to-date, and accurate health condition of the patient becomes easily accessible.
 Diagnosis becomes easier as compared to the traditional way of handling the care flow.

 Electronic health records are instrumental in making the health care system patient-centered.
 With the ease of access to health records through integrated patient portals, the whole care process has moved out of the examination room.
 It has activated the patient’s role in the care process.
+Moreover, it has also made the lives of medical billing services providers easier.

 Electronic health records have also bridged the communication gap between patients and medical practices.
 Now patients have access to physician notes and can analyze it from the comfort of their homes.
 Reviewing their visit notes, patients can communicate through online messaging.
 The adoption of electronic health records has overall made the care process patient-centered.